 Emus have a life expectancy of about 10-20 years in the wild and 35+ years in captivity.
 The oldest emu in the world was claimed to be 58 in 2020.

 Emu eggs are not hard to hatch but they do require special incubating conditions compared to other eggs.
 Optimal temperature and humidity must be respected and followed along with adequate ventilation.
 Most early embryonic death is due to mishandling of eggs, temperature spikes or inadequate airflow.
-Improper incubating conditions (humidity in particular) can cause chick malpositioning, abnormalities and leg problems like splay, slipped tendons and rotational disorders.

 We have never fed Ratite feed because it has been recognized for having higher fiber, iron, copper and zinc than emus require (because it was originally formulated for ostriches).
 If you choose to feed Ratite feed, it is important to add an extruded alfalfa-based rabbit pellet to aid in their digestion.